2020– 2021 Global Undergraduate Exchange Program (Global UGRAD)

 - Can demonstrate leadership potential through academic work, community involvement, and extracurricular activities;

 - Have a solid command of written and spoken English.
-(Pre-Academic English Language training for some finalists is possible).
 The TOEFL exam will be required of those selected as finalists or alternates;

 - Are eligible to receive and maintain the U.S. student exchange visa (J-1) required for the program; and